 Psychologist Margaret Matheson and her assistant study paranormal activity, which leads them to investigate a world-renowned psychic who has resurfaced years after his toughest critic mysteriously passed away.

 A place: Theresienstadt.
 A unique place of propaganda which Adolf Eichmann called the "model ghetto", designed to mislead the world and Jewish people regarding its real nature, to be the ...
 See full summary »

 A film about an unfinished film which portrays the people behind and before the camera in the Warsaw Ghetto, exposing the extent of the cinematic manipulation forever changing the way we look at historic images.

 Filmed over nearly five years in twenty-five countries on five continents, and shot on seventy-millimetre film, Samsara transports us to the varied worlds of sacred grounds, disaster zones, industrial complexes, and natural wonders.

-When Arnon Goldfinger grandmother died in Tel Aviv, his whole family came around for the necessary disposition of her property.
-While dealing with all the stuff, Arnon made an shocking discovery: evidence that his German Jewish grandparents had a friendship with the senior Nazi SS officer, Leopold von Mildenstein, before and after World War II.
+When Arnon Goldfinger's grandmother dies in Tel Aviv, his whole family come around for the necessary disposition of her property.
+While dealing with all the stuff, Arnon makes a shocking discovery: evidence that his German Jewish grandparents had a long-lasting friendship with the senior Nazi SS officer, Leopold von Mildenstein, before and after World War II.
 His repulsion and confusion at how his beloved grandparents could have done that sends Arnon on an international search for the truth.
-In doing so, Arnon learns about a complex relationship where family, sentiment, history and human nature can combine to produce a kind of denial in reaction to the worst of reality.Written by
+In doing so, Arnon learns about a complex relationship, in which family, sentiment, history and human nature combine to produce a kind of denial in reaction to the worst of reality.Written by

 Kenneth Chisholm (firstname.lastname@example.org)

 12 of 13 people found this review helpful.

 Was this review helpful to you?